Health Complications

 E-IPH

 Exercise-Induced Pulmonary Hemorrhage (EIPH) is a common disorder affecting racehorses.
-E-IPH refers to the breaking of blood vessels in the lungs during high intensity exercise62.
-E-IPH is considered a contributor to ‘poor performance’ in racehorses.
+E-IPH refers to the breaking of blood vessels in the lungs during high intensity exercise.
+E-IPH is considered a contributor to 'poor performance' in racehorses.

-Only a small number (as little as 1%) of horses suffering from E-IPH have blood in their nostrils, and those without are difficult to diagnose as they bleed into the lungs without showing external signs64.
+Only a small number (as little as 1%) of horses suffering from E-IPH have blood in their nostrils, and those without are difficult to diagnose as they bleed into the lungs without showing external signs.

 Grades of E-IPH